Upcoming Events: Applications now open for 3-year Training Program Beginning March 2020.

-Intake interviews are now underway for a 3-year training course in transactional analysis psychotherapy with the Physis Institute, beginning in March 2019 in Dunedin.
-The course leads to an international qualification as a certified transactional analyst, membership of the NZ Association of Psychotherapists and it is currently a pathway to registration as a psychotherapist in New Zealand.
+Intake interviews are now underway for a 3-year training course in transactional analysis psychotherapy with the Physis Institute, beginning in March 2020.
+The course is based in Dunedin but may involve optional workshops in Christchurch in 2020 depending on numbers of participants from Christchurch.
+The program leads to an international qualification as a certified transactional analyst, membership of the NZ Association of Psychotherapists and it is currently a pathway to registration as a psychotherapist in New Zealand.

 Prerequisites for the training include: